AutumnIsilme/Rowan/Language spec.md

 /*
 This is a block comment
 /* This is a nested block comment */
-// */ This is still in a comment!
-Even if it doesn't look like it.
-The line comment at the start of this line makes it so.
+This is still in a comment!

-// /*
-Also still in a comment here! */
+*/
 ```

 ### Operators and types